sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 This will open the configuration form.
 Fill in the following fields:

 - `Name`: 10.5.11.20
-- `IP Address`: 10.5.11.20 (or any other IP address you want to assign in XC SLI network)
+- `IP Address`: 10.5.11.20 (or any other IP address you want to assign in F5 Distributed Cloud SLI network)
 - `Netmask`: 255.255.255.0
 - `VLAN / Tunnel`: select the VLAN you create in the previous step